favonia/cloudflare-ddns/docs/designs/codebase-architecture.markdown

 See the [Go package reference](https://pkg.go.dev/github.com/favonia/cloudflare-ddns/) for package-level API structure.

+## Configuration Lifecycle

+Configuration is intentionally split into one raw phase and several runtime-facing phases.

+- `RawConfig` holds parsed environment inputs before cross-field validation and derivation.
+- `HandleConfig` holds validated settings needed to construct the Cloudflare API handle.
+In practice this is `Auth` plus handle-scoped `api.HandleOptions`, including stable ownership selectors that affect handle-local cache correctness.
+- `LifecycleConfig` holds validated schedule, shutdown, monitor, and notifier settings used by the main process loop.
+- `UpdateConfig` holds validated provider, domain, WAF, timeout, and write-side settings used during reconciliation.

+This split keeps the composition root in `cmd/ddns/` honest:

+- handle construction consumes handle config
+- process orchestration consumes lifecycle config
+- update logic consumes update config

+The design goal is not to minimize field copying.
+The goal is to keep each runtime layer from silently depending on settings it does not own.

 ## Coding Conventions

 1. Use `%s` instead of `%q` in logs for values that contain only safe characters and are unlikely to be misunderstood without quotes: